SymfonyCasts/api-platform/sfcasts/ep1-basics/embedded-write.md

 # Embedded Write

-Coming soon...

-No, I've, here's an interesting question.
-If we fetch a single `CheeseListing`, you can see the `username` that comes through on the owner property.
-And obviously if we, edited a specific cheese listing, we can totally change the owner to new owner.
-Let's actually try this.
-Let's set just set owner two `/api/users/2` cool.
+Here's an interesting question: if we fetch a single `CheeseListing`, we can see that the `username` comes through on the `owner` property.
+And obviously, if we, edit a specific `CheeseListing`, we can *totally* change the owner to a different owner.
+Let's actually try this: let's *just* set `owner` to `/api/users/2`.
-Is that saves here's, can we get back the link to that user?

-And that's great.
-Could we also, but looking back on the item in point, could we also just change the `username` like so instead of changing the actual owner, she'll can we edit the owners username while we're updating a `CheeseListing`?
-It's kind of a weird example in this case, but let's try it.
-So instead of owner being an IRI, let's say that we want to say, well, let's set it to an object.

-And if we actually add a user, set it to an object and set the username of, try it, it doesn't work.
-It says Nesta documents for attribute owner are not allowed.
+Execute and... yep!
+It updated!

+That's great, and it works pretty much like a normal, scalar property.
+But... looking back at the results from the GET operation... here it is, if we can *read* the `username` property off of the related owner, instead of changing the owner entirely, could we *update* the current owner's username *while* updating a `CheeseListing`?

+It's kind of a weird example, but editing data *through* an embedded relation *is* possible... and, at the very least, it's an *awesome* way to *really* understand how the serializer works.

+## Trying to Update the Embedded owner

+Anyways... let's just try it!
+Instead of setting owner to an IRI, set it to an object and try to update the `username` to `cultured_cheese_head`.
+Go, go, go!

+And... it doesn't work:

+> Nested documents for attribute "owner" are not allowed.
 Use IRIs instead.
-So it looks like this isn't possible.
-But that's not actually true.

-Yeah.

-When we are the whole reason that using an of shows up here as we've edited towards `cheese_listing:item:get` Group, which is the group that is used when we are using that are get itemOperation.
-We also could have used `cheese_listing:read`.
-If you want this to be writeable daring denormalization, then we just need to use the denormalization group, which in this case is `cheese_listing:write`?
-So I'm gonna copy that and actually add that over here.
-Suddenly that actually does make this embedded username property modifiable.
-So if we go back and try it and now, so we're still have owner with username and it execute.

-Yeah.

-Oh, it still doesn't work.
-But the air is fascinating.
-A new entity was found through the relationship cheese listing owner that was not configured to cascade persist operations per entity.
-If you've been around doctrine for awhile, this means that behind the scenes API Platform actually created a new `User` object and it failed because nothing ever persisted.
-That this is something we can work around.
-Um, and we'll talk about cascading persist operations in the second, but this is actually not what we want.
-What we wanted is we wanted it to take the existing user an update.
+So... is this possible, or not?

+Well, the *whole* reason that `username` is embedded when serializing a `CheeseListing` is that, above `username`, we've added the `cheese_listing:item:get` group, which is one of the groups that's used in the "get" item operation.

+The same logic is used when *writing* a field, or, denormalizing it.
+If we want `username` to be writable while denormalizing a `CheeseListing`, we need to put it in a group that's *used* during denormalization.
+In this case, that's `cheese_listing:write`.

+Copy that and paste it above `username`.

+As *soon* as we do that - because the `owner` property already has this group - the embedded `username` property can be written!
+Let's go back and try it: we're still trying to pass an *object* with `username`.
+Execute!

+## Sending New Objects vs References in JSON

+And... oh... it *still* doesn't work!
+But the error is fascinating!

+> A new entity was found through the relationship `CheeseListing.owner` that was
+> not configured to cascade persist operations for entity User.

+If you've been around Doctrine for awhile, you might recognize this strange error.
+Ignoring API Platform for a moment, it means that something created a *totally* new `User` object, *set* it onto the `CheeseListing.owner` property and then tried to save.
+But because nobody ever called `$entityManager->persist()` on the new `User` object, Doctrine panics!

+So... yep!
+Instead of querying for the existing owner and *updating* it, API Platform took our data and used it to create a totally *new* `User` object!
+That's not what we wanted at all!
+How can we tell it to *update* the existing `User` object instead?

-It's username instead of creating a totally new username.
-And the way to do that, the problem here is actually just my syntax.
-The way the API Platform works is that if you pass it just an array of data, it assumes that's a new object and tries to create a new object.
-If you want to signal that there's an existing object, you need to add the `@id` property.
-So `/api/users/2` it's going to load that user trying to modify and try to modify it.
-So if you try that this time it works and we can't see what the actual username is here.
-But if we go down and look for um, username `id = 2`, there it is our culture cheese at.
+Here's the answer, or really, here's the simple rule: *if* we send an array of data, or really, an "object" in JSON, API Platform assumes that this is a new object and so... creates a new object.
+If you want to *signal* that you instead want to update an *existing* object, just add the `@id` property.
+Set it to `/api/users/2`.
+Thanks to this, API Platform will query for that user and *modify* it.

-So does that mean that we could actually create a brand new user

-while editing a cheese listing?
-Like, could we put, you know, could we take off as ad id and I had username and password and the answer is yes.
-In theory this is maybe not something that you even want to do.
-What you need to do is make sure that you expose all of the properties that you need.
-So for example, our and our `User` entity, we actually would also need to expose the pro, the `$password` field and the `$email` field because these are both required things of the database.
-So right now we couldn't actually create a new user even if we cascade things correctly because we haven't exposed enough fields.
-But we aren't going to talk a little bit more about that.
-Uh, and the second, when we start treating in a second, but one thing that is weird here, if you did want to do this kind of stuff is that if you set owner `username` to empty quotes, that shouldn't work because we have an `@NotBlank()` for `$username` which makes perfect sense.
-But if you try it you get,

-Oh of course.
-In 500 error cause I took off my `@id`.
-Let me put that back `@id: "/api/users/2`.
-There we go.
-Let's try that again.
-Gas.
-Here we go.
-You getting 200 status code.
-It appears to have worked.
-And in fact if you go down here and look up user out with `id = 2`, they have no username.
-This is a bit of a Gotcha.
-It's how the about it deals with validation by defaults.
-When we modify the cheese listing, the validation rules are executed.
-So are `@Assert/NotBlank()`, uh, as `@Asseer/Length()`, these things are validated.
-But when the validators system sees in embedded season object, it doesn't follow that.
-It doesn't actually go into the owner, into the user and make sure it's also valid.
-You can't force that by saying `@Assert/Valid()`.
-Now if we go back and try our edit endpoint on execute, Yup.
-You can see owner.username:.
-This value should not be blank.
-So that fixes it.
-So let me change that back here.

-Yeah.

-To a valid user name just so we can fix that.
-And perfect.
-That one works fine.
-So, you know, it's really cool that you can make modifications on embedded properties, like on embedded objects like this that may or may not be something you actually want.
-It makes things more complicated.
-I don't love doing it, but it is something that you can absolutely do.
+Let's try it again.
+It *works*!
+Well... it *probably* worked - it looks successful, but we can't see the username here.
+Scroll down and look for the user with id 2.

+There it is!

+## Creating new Users?

+So, we *now* know that, when updating... or really creating... a `CheeseListing`, we can send embedded `owner` data *and* signal to API Platform that it should update an existing `owner` via the `@id` property.

+And when we *don't* add `@id`, it tries to create a *new* `User` object... which didn't work because of that persist error.
+But, we can *totally* fix that problem with a cascade persist... which I'll show in a few minutes to solve a different problem.

+So wait... does this mean that, in theory, we *could* create a brand new `User` while editing a `CheeseListing`?
+The answer is.... yes!
+Well... *almost*.
+There are 2 things preventing it right now: first, the missing cascade persist, which gave us that big Doctrine error.
+And second, on `User`, we would also need to expose the `$password`  and `$email` fields because these are both required in the database.
+When you start making embedded things writeable, it honestly adds complexity.
+Make sure you keep track of what and what is *not* possible in your API.
+I *don't* want users to be created accidentally while updating a `CheeseListing`, so this is perfect.

+## Embedded Validation

+But, there is *one* weird thing remaining.
+Set `username` to an empty string.
+That shouldn't work because we have a `@NotBlank()` above `$username`.

+Try to update anyways.
+Oh, of course!
+I get the cascade 500 error - let me put the `@id` property back on.
+Try it again.

+Woh!
+A 200 status code!
+It looks like it worked!
+Go down and fetch this user... with id=2.
+They have no username!
+Gasp!

+This... is a bit of a gotcha.
+When we modify the `CheeseListing`, the validation rules are executed: `@Assert\NotBlank()`, `@Assert\Length()`, etc. But when the validator sees the embedded `owner` object, it does *not* continue down into that object to validate *it*.
+That's *usually* what we want: if we were *only* updating a `CheeseListing`, why should it *also* try to validate a related `User` object that we didn't even modify?
+It shouldn't!

+But when you're doing *embedded* object updates like we are, that changes: we *do* want validation to continue down into this object.
+To force that, above the `owner` property, add `@Assert\Valid()`.

+Ok, go back, and... try our edit endpoint again.
+Execute.
+Got it!

+> owner.username: This value should not be blank

+Nice!
+Let's go back and give this a valid username... just so we don't have a bad user sitting in our database.
+Perfect!

+Being able to make modifications on embedded properties is pretty cool... but it *does* add complexity.
+Do it if you need it, but also remember that we can update a `CheeseListing` and a `User` more simply by making two requests to two endpoints.

+Next, let's get even *crazier* and talking about updating *collections*: what happens if we start to try to modify the `cheeseListings` property directly on a `User`?